ellerbrock/talis.github.io/topics/source-control.md

 It is therefore very important that we write good commit messages[^5], following these simple guidelines:

 {% highlight bash %}
 Summarize changes in around 50 characters or less.

-We always include the Jira Story Number in the first line.
+Include the Jira ticket number in the the first line.

 More detailed explanatory text, if necessary.
 Wrap it to 72 characters or so.
 In some contexts, the first line is treated as the